ccg-v/cpp_modules/cpp_02/ex00/README.md

   <p>Private members:</p>
 </li>
   <li>
-    <p>	- An integer to store the fixed-point number value.
+    <p>	- An integer to store the fixed-point number value.</p>
-    	- A static constant integer to store the number of fractional bits.
+    <p>	- A static constant integer to store the number of fractional bits.
 Its value will always be the integer literal 8.</p>
   </li>
 <li>
   <p>Public members:</p>